freshworks/crayons/packages/crayons-core/src/components/options-list/readme.md

 **This feature is experimental, it needs to be explicitly activated using the `enableVirtualScroll` feature flag.**

 `enableVirtualScroll` property can be used to enable virtualisation of long list of options.
+`estimatedSize` property is used to set estimated size of items in the list box to ensure smooth-scrolling.

 ```html live
 <fw-label value="With Virtual Scroll" color="blue"></fw-label>